Reminder, Bison Are Wild Animals

 Preserve Backcountry Hiking Trails

-Please do not attempt to pet or come in close contact with the bison.
+Do not attempt to pet or come in close contact with the bison, even if they approach you.
 These are wild animals and will charge or defend themselves when feeling threatened.
-Please keep a safe distance when hiking or use an alternate route.
+Allow at least 100 yards between you and the herd.

 Visitors may experience the backcountry of the preserve through the trail system.
 No permit is required.
 Trails are open 24 hours, daily; camping and biking not allowed.
 Preserve trails are for foot traffic only.
 A bicycle rack is provided in the top parking lot for your convenience.